 If the student accepts their seat in the program and misses orientation or withdrawals at any point after orientation, the admission to the program will be considered one attempt at completing the OTA Program and no second attempt at completing the OTA Program will be allowed.
 Documentation of an emergency can be submitted for consideration.

-OTA HEALTH AND SAFETY POLICIES –
+ILLNESS/EXTENDED ILLNESS/POST SURGERY/PREGNANCY

+CLEARANCE NOTES WILL ONLY BE ACCEPTED FROM A PHYSICIAN, NURSE PRACTITIONER OR PHYSICIAN ASSISTANT.

 Students must be able to function fully in the lab and clinical area in order to participate in the Occupational Therapy Assistant Program.
 Students needing accommodations in order to perform the identified essential functions must complete the process for applying for accommodations (SEE OTA ESSENTIAL FUNCTIONS SECTION).

-Students who become ill or injured during the OTA Program requiring a clinical absence of more than one day, will need to submit a letter from their physician clearing them to return to the clinical setting.
+Students who become ill or injured during the OTA will need to submit a letter from their physician clearing them to return to the OTA Program.
 If cleared with restrictions, the student will need to follow the process for applying for accommodations (SEE OTA ESSENTIAL FUNCTIONS SECTION).

 As a rule, therapeutic or adaptive devices for acute injuries (such as a walking boot or a shoulder sling) are not allowed in the clinical settings.
 Once a student’s physical restrictions have been lifted, it is the student’s responsibility to provide a written statement from their physician to the OTA Office and fieldwork coordinator.

 If a clinical site refuses a student due to waivers, lack of medical health insurance or physical examination issues, the OTA Program will make one additional attempt to secure an alternate placement for the student based on site availability.
 Sites are secured well in advance of the semester they are held.
 Clinical experiences are necessary to graduate.
 The clinical site has the final word on all clinical placements.
-STUDENTS WITH A FLAG ON BACKGROUND CHECK/DRUG SCREEN WILL NOT BE ABLE TO BE PLACED FOR CLINICALS WHICH IS A REQUIREMENT FOR THE PROGRAM.
+The inability to be placed in a clinical rotation would result in the student’s inability to meet course objectives and to complete the OTA Program.

-Pregnancy Policy – The student may remain active in the OTA Program and is not required to disclose pregnancy if not requiring accommodations.
+Pregnancy Policy – The pregnant student may remain active in the OTA Program and is not required to disclose pregnancy if not requiring accommodations.
+The student must meet all the course and program objectives.
 If a student decides to not disclose pregnancy and/or accommodation requirements, it is advised that the student educate themselves on the strategies to protect pregnant healthcare workers through research and online resources.

-If the student discloses that she has physician ordered restrictions, the student will need to follow the process for applying for accommodations (SEE OTA ESSENTIAL FUNCTIONS SECTION).
-It is advised that the student educate themselves on the strategies to protect pregnant healthcare workers through research and online resources.
+If the student discloses physician ordered restrictions, the student will need to follow the process for applying for accommodations and notify the OTA Program Director (SEE OTA ESSENTIAL FUNCTIONS SECTION)

 If accommodations are required by physician, antepartum clearance letter from physician must be submitted to OTA Office.
 The student will need to meet the classroom, lab and fieldwork objectives with or without accommodations.

-If a student elects to take a one semester leave of absence during her pregnancy, she must notify the OTA Program Director at least one month prior to the start of the requested leave of absence.
-She must schedule an exit interview with the OTA Program Director and request a formal leave of absence in writing.
-At the end of the leave of absence, the student may re-enter the OTA Program on a space available basis.
-She will be required to follow the re-entry process outlined in the most current OTA Student Handbook.
+If a student elects to take a one semester leave of absence during pregnancy, the OTA Program Director must be notified at least one month prior to the start of the requested leave of absence.
+An exit interview with the OTA Program Director and request a formal leave of absence in writing must be completed.
+At the end of the leave of absence, the student may apply to re-enter the OTA Program on a space available basis following the required re-entry process outlined in the most current OTA Student Handbook.
+Re-entry is not guaranteed to any student who exited the program.

 .